arbaj-maneri-123/sandip-palve-123/README.md

 # sandip-palve-123
-sandip is a good boy and he is the only in the job in per account.
+sandip is a good boy and he is the only in the job in per.